marinasundstrom/marinas-blog/PersonalSite/wwwroot/posts/csharp-features-java-doesnt-have.md

 Under the hood the compiler effectively splits the method at each ``await`` statement, and creates another method for the rest which acts as a continuation when the task has completed.
 There is state machine which handles the transitions between various states and surfaces exceptions.

 Java doesn't have a native ``await`` feature similar to the one in C#.
-But there are initiatives in the Java community that is working on it.
-JavaScript has had the await syntax with their Promise objects for many years.
+But there are initiatives in the Java community that are working on it.
+JavaScript has had the await syntax with their ``Promise`` objects for many years.

+Kotlin has coroutines, but no equivalent syntax.

 ### Did you know?